HarikalarKutusu/cv-tbox-split-maker/README.md

 - Use `Python v3.11+`, create a venv and activate it.
 - Run `pip install -U -r requirements.txt` to install the dependencies.
 - Put your downloaded dataset(s) into a directory (e.g. /downloaded_datasets/cv-corpus-16.1-2023-12-06)
-- Create a directory for expanded dataset files (e.g. /datasets)
-- Edit `config.py` to point to them
+- Edit `conf.py` to specify where your data is/will be.
 - Run `python extract.py` to extract only the .tsv files from the datasets
 - Run `python collect.py` to copy the metadata files into the internal working area
 - Run the aplitting algoritm(s) you desire